Author: Eduardo Montero

 1- Standard Challenge

 In The Funded Trader’s Standard Challenge program there are 2 phases of evaluation.
-The first phase (TFT Challenge) has a maximum duration of 35 days and the second phase (Verification) has a maximum duration of 60 days.
-You can advance to the next phase by completing the objectives without having to wait the remaining time.
+You can advance to the next phase by completing the objectives without having to wait any time.

 There is a minimum of 3 trading days in each phase.